NOVEL-IN-PROGRESS

 "I go to the fish shack to see my man whenever I can get away.
 Don't you know we're gonna be taking off soon."

-"Taking off?
-But where to?"
-Severine asked.
-Taking off was another notion that had never crossed her mind, as she'd long thought there was no place to take off to.
+Taking off was not a notion that had ever crossed Severine's mind, as she'd long thought there was no place to take off to.
 Who told her that only a swamp full of gators existed past New Orleans?
-She couldn't remember, and yet feared the very thought, knowing that in the Quarter lies were stacked upon lies until they crumbled at your stumbling feet.
+She couldn't remember, and yet feared the very thought, knowing that in the Quarter lies were stacked upon lies until they crumbled where the gators waited and watched for the fall that would fill their bellies.

 "Goin' to Natchez.
 I got a sister there, you know.
 She gonna take us in till Albin gets work.
 Maybe he get it down at the docks there.
 They pay good and pay up ever' day.
 When we got enough saved up, we gonna get married.
 Yeah, that's the way we're talkin'."